dotnet/runtime/src/libraries/System.Text.Json/docs/ParameterizedCtorSpec.md

   /// <summary>
   /// When placed on a constructor, indicates that the constructor should be used to create
   /// instances of the type on deserialization.
+  /// <remarks>The construtor must be public.
+The attribute cannot be placed on multiple constructors.</remarks>
   /// </summary>
   [AttributeUsage(AttributeTargets.Constructor, AllowMultiple = false)]
   public sealed partial class JsonConstructorAttribute : JsonAttribute